Qualik/Simple-React-App/README.md

 This shows the fundamentals of React:

-- Simple / Custom Class Componenets
+- Simple / Custom Class Components
 - State
 - Props
 - Submitting form data